FindMySchool LogoFindMySchool

 Dormston is oversubscribed.
 The local demand data is clear: 540 applications for 222 offers, which is about 2.43 applications per place.
 That level of competition does not mean you should not apply, but it does mean you should plan like a realist, not an optimist, and use all the preferences available to you.

 Year 7 admissions are coordinated through Dudley Local Authority.
 Dudley does not operate catchment areas, so offers are made according to the published admissions criteria rather than a named neighbourhood boundary.
-The broad pattern is familiar: applications open in September for the following September start, close at the end of October, and offers follow in early March.
+For 2027 entry, applications open on 01 September 2026, close on 31 October 2026, and offers are released on 01 March 2027.

 For families trying to balance preference, travel time and backup options, FindMySchool’s Map Search is a practical way to sense-check the daily commute to Mill Bank against the rest of your shortlist, especially when you are weighing several Dudley schools at once.